OchukoWH/docker-build-push-and-update-argo-defs/README.md

 - **Docker Hub**: Check your Docker Hub repositories for pushed images
 - **ArgoCD**: Monitor ArgoCD for automatic syncs triggered by manifest updates

-## Support

-For issues or questions:
-1. Check the workflow logs in GitHub Actions
-2. Review the troubleshooting section above
-3. Check runner logs on the EC2 instance
-4. Verify all secrets are correctly configured

-## License

-[Add your license here]